michelangelodorado/f5-cis-method-ingress/README.md

 Mandatory requirements for deploying CIS:

 - Kubernetes Cluster must be up and running.
 - AS3: 3.18+ must be installed on your BIG-IP system.
+[Click here] (https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html)
 - Create a BIG-IP partition to manage Kubernetes objects.
 This partition can be created either via the GUI (System > Users > Partition List) or via our TMOS CLI:

 create auth partition <cis_managed_partition>